-Whipped coconut cream, sweetened with dates, is our base for this ice-cream.
+Whipped coconut cream, sweetened with bananas, is our base for this ice-cream.
 Frozen bananas have the amazing ability to create a delicious creamy texture, and by whipping the coconut cream, it incorporates a heap of air into the cream, giving it that light, creamy consistency we all love in ice-cream.

 This recipe requires just five ingredients, and takes about ten minutes to prep, then BAM.
 You’ve got yourself delicious homemade dairy-free ice-cream.
 All you need to do from there is wait for it to freeze.

-Before we get started in learning how to make this super delicious, healthy, creamy lavender honey ice-cream – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this creamy lavender honey ice-cream – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 No-Churn Lavender Honey Ice-Cream

 Now, if you’re like me and haven’t quite gotten around to getting a hand mixer, rest assured you can still make this ice-cream using a simple blender.
 Instead of whipping the coconut cream by hand, you can pop it in your blender and whip it in there.
 It won’t be as light and fluffy as a mixer version, but it still does the job.

 - 2 14-ounce cans coconut cream or full- fat coconut milk, chilled overnight in the fridge